 The preferred method for data measurement and reporting that was arrived at is monthly random sampling with a minimum sample size of five patients per ward/unit.
 This is adequate for maintaining focus on quality improvement and provides enough data to evaluate the effectiveness of quality improvement initiatives.

-The report from this piece of work was published in October 2016 and can be found here: https://www.hqsc.govt.nz/publications-and-resources/publication/2658/.
+The report from this piece of work was published in October 2016 and can be found here.

-Since then the Commission has been working with four DHBs to pilot the proposed methodology (Waikato, Whanganui, Capital and Coast, and Southern).
+Since then the Commission has been working with four DHBs (Waikato, Whanganui, Capital & Coast and Southern) to pilot the proposed methodology.
 The Commission’s final report for the measurement workstream, a ‘how-to guide’ called Developing a national approach to the measurement and reporting of pressure injuries was published in April 2018.
 It summarises the work undertaken by the four DHBs to implement the measurement methodology and is intended to provide practical guidance on how to implement a robust pressure injury measurement approach, as part of wider PI prevention and management activities.
 It can be downloaded below, along with a supporting document of frequently asked questions and answers.